whitneypenn/machine-learning-capstone/README.md

 - 74% of projects are funded fully.
 - 72% of donors make only 1 donation.

-## Project: Build a recommender that will surface similar projects to the ones that DonorosChoose.org donors have already donated to.
+## Project: Select the best method to recommend DonorsChoose.org projects based on a user's donation history.

 ## Data
 Sourced from Kaggle ([competition here](https://www.kaggle.com/c/donorschoose-application-screening)).
 Since the competition was over, I did my own thing with the data you get if you click the "download all" link.